Hands-On Fundraising

 Urgency

 This is a related challenge.
-Let’s face it – no one is going to die if the show or new exhibit doesn’t open.
+Let’s face it – no one will die if the show or new exhibit doesn’t open.

 On the other hand, the show must go on – so you do have some built-in deadlines to work with.
-At the theater, we had a performance season that ran from September through June.
+At the regional theaters I worked for, we had a performance season that ran from September through June.
 So I found I had a few calendar-based deadlines I could use.
 The end of the calendar year was one.
-The end of the season was another (though the weakest).
+The end of the season was another.

 The last was a few months from the start of the new season.
 That’s when raising money for an arts organization was especially important.
 Why?
 We were making final decisions about what we could offer.
 And those decisions revolved around what we had to spend.